WVUHPC/Modern-Fortran/_episodes/11-Best-Practices.md

 ## Allocatable arrays

 There are two types of memory for a program: The *stack* and the *heap*.
-Scalars and static arrays live in the *stack* but the size of that space is very limited and some sysadmins and queue systems limits its value even more.
+Scalars and static arrays live in the *stack* but the size of that space is very limited and some sysadmins and queue systems limit its value even more.
 Most other variables including allocatable arrays live on the heap.

-Before allocatable arrays were part of Fortran 90, Arrays were created with fixed size.
+Before allocatable arrays were part of Fortran 90, Arrays were created with a fixed size.
-Programs used arrays with sizes that overstimated the actual needs for storage or require being recompiled every time the size of those arrays changed.
+Programs used arrays with sizes that overestimated the actual needs for storage or require being recompiled every time the size of those arrays changed.
-Still some scientific codes work with fixed arrays and need recompilation before any simulation.
+Still, some scientific codes work with fixed arrays and need recompilation before any simulation.
 Modern written codes (Since Fortran 90) used allocatable arrays.
-Declarations and allocation happens in two steps instead of a single step with fixed arrays.
+Declarations and allocation happen in two steps instead of a single step with fixed arrays.
-As allocation takes time, it is not good idea to allocate and deallocate very often.
+As allocation takes time, it is not a good idea to allocate and deallocate very often.
 Allocate once and use the space as much as possible.
-Fortran 90 introduce ``ALLOCATABLE`` attributes and ``allocate`` and ``deallocate`` functions.
+Fortran 90 introduces ``ALLOCATABLE`` attributes and ``allocate`` and ``deallocate`` functions.
-Fotran 95 added ``DIMENSION`` attribute as an alternative to specify the dimension of arrays.
-Otherwise, the array shape must be specified after array-variable name.
+Fortran 95 added ``DIMENSION`` attribute as an alternative to specifying the dimension of arrays.
+Otherwise, the array shape must be specified after the array-variable name.
 For example (``example_10.f90``):

 ~~~
 program alloc_array